claimvantage/sfdx-jenkins-shared-library/README.md

 This library uses the default Dev Hub configured on the build agent.

+Please take note of the Client Id (Consumer Key on Connected App), the [JWT Key file](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_auth_key_and_cert.htm) (private key that signed the certificate configured on Connected App), and the username is the user created on your Dev Hub to be used by Jenkins (e.g: jenkins@acdxgs0hub.org).
+See [Authorize an Org Using the JWT-Based Flow](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_auth_jwt_flow.htm#sfdx_dev_auth_jwt_flow) for more information.

-Before running any builds you need to perform the following actions.
-Both the Client Id and the JWT file come from ???.
-Where does the username come from???
+Before running any builds you need to perform the following actions:
 1. Log into the  build agent as the user that Jenkins run as (usually a user named Jenkins).
 2. Save the JWT Key File in a folder that won't get deleted by Jenkins builds e.g. `/Users/jenkins/JWT/server.key`.
 The server.key file content should look something like this:
    ```